AlonzoNalpon/Goop/GoopEngine/README.md

 Player is the interpolating sprite
 W,A,S,D -> Move player
 E,R -> Rotate player clockwise/counter clockwise
-K -> change the player animation
 Scroll Mouse-> Increase/Decrease the size of the player

 *For ease of use, player controller script will ignore step update

+[ Multiple Animations ]
+K -> change the player animation

+[ Events ]
+InputManager polls for key/mouse triggers and holds When detected, it dispatches the event
+The PlayerController and DraggableObject Systems who are subscribed to the event receive the event and handles it
+Running in Debug mode will show dispatching and handling printed on key/mouse press